ibalpinar/cses/01-introductory-problems/03-repetitions/repetitions.md

 **Input**

-The only input line contains a string of n characters.
+The only input line contains a string of $n$ characters.

 **Output**